ssoonmi/book-lending-client-example/part2.md

   client
     .query({ query: CURRENT_USER })
     .then(({ data }) => {
+      // console.log(data); // comment this in to see what data returns
       // if there is no data or data.me is null, then reset the cache if (!data || !data.me) client.resetStore();
     });